Guide to Micro-Entrepreneur Business in France

 7. Should You Elect for Micro-Entreprise Status?

-As a general rule, it would make sense to adopt micro-entrepreneur tax status over the regime réel business tax system if:
+As a general rule, micro-entrepreneur tax status is most suitable if:

 Your business costs and/or level of investment are low.